Monte Cassino: 580–884

-1058–1505
+The abbey under Desiderius

 Monte Cassino was rebuilt and reached the apex of its fame in the 11th century under the abbot Desiderius (abbot 1058–1087), who later became Pope Victor III.
 Monks caring for the patients in Monte Cassino constantly needed new medical knowledge.
 So they began to buy and collect medical and other books by Greek, Roman, Islamic, Egyptian, European, Jewish, and Oriental authors.
 As Naples is situated on the crossroad of many seaways of Europe, the Middle East and Asia, soon the monastery library was one of the richest in Europe.
 All the knowledge of the civilizations of all the times and nations was accumulated in the Abbey of that time.
 The Benedictines translated into Latin and transcribed precious manuscripts.
 The number of monks rose to over two hundred, and the library, the manuscripts produced in the scriptorium and the school of manuscript illuminators became famous throughout the West.
 The unique Beneventan script flourished there during Desiderius' abbacy.

 Monks reading and copying the medical texts learned a lot about human anatomy and methods of treatment, and then put their theoretic skills into practice at monastery hospital.
 By the 10–11th centuries Monte Cassino became the most famous cultural, educational, and medical center of Europe with a great library in Medicine and other sciences.
 Many physicians came there for medical and other knowledge.
 That is why the first High Medical School in the world was soon opened in nearby Salerno which is considered today to have been the earliest Institution of Higher Education in Western Europe.
 This school found its original base in the Benedictine Abbey of Monte Cassino still in the 9th century and later settled down in Salerno.
 So, Montecassino and Benedictines played a great role in the progress of medicine and science in the Middle Ages, and with his life and work St. Benedict himself exercised a fundamental influence on the development of European civilization and culture and helped Europe to emerge from the "dark night of history" that followed the fall of the Roman empire.